davidramos13/podcast-app-2/README.md

-# Podcast App - Frontend Challenge for Inditex (Image)
+# Podcast App - Frontend Challenge

 This repo covers all requirements set for the challenge.
 It features:

 - React with Typescript
-- Redux Toolkit / RTK Query
+- ~~Redux Toolkit / RTK Query~~ -> replaced with @tanstack/query on v2, check v1 for Redux version
 - Vite for bundling
 - MUI 5 & twin.macro (CSS-in-JS & Tailwind)
 - Unit testing (Vitest)

-I am satisfied with the current work so this is ready to be reviewed and evaluated.
-But I will keep making some subtle improvements around with less priority.

 ## Instructions